 With the help from hunters and partners, the Department of Natural Resources continues to expand a series of intensively managed, walk-in access ruffed grouse hunting areas across the Northern Lower and Upper Peninsulas.
-These Grouse Enhanced Management Sites (GEMS) provides an amazing and adventurous opportunity for a variety of hunter types - youth, adults new to the sport and seniors all have the capability of being more comfortable with easily marked trails and maps currently at fourteen GEMS.
-With sixteen locations and still growing throughout Michigan, this new management system promotes hunter recruitment and retention while expanding local economies and accelerate timber harvest opportunities.
-Efforts to expand publicly accessible lands by developing GEMs, provides significant economic and recreational impacts towards Michigan's communities.
-An estimated annual economic benefits from publically accessible hunting land to the average ruffed grouse hunter to be \$235.74, which is 285% and 265% greater than the annual economic benefits for the average firearm deer hunter and archery hunter, respectively (Knoche and Lupi 2013).
-The three types of Publicly accessible hunting lands (state, federal and commercial) in Michigan together generate about \$20.8 million in economic benefits annually for ruffed grouse hunters (Knoche and Lupi 2013).
-State of Michigan is one of the top three states in the country for ruffed grouse hunting and we are a destination state for out-of-state hunters, especially in the Upper Peninsula.
+These Grouse Enhanced Management Sites (GEMS) provide an amazing and adventurous opportunity for a variety of hunter types - youth, adults new to the sport and seniors all have the capability of being more comfortable with easily marked trails and maps currently at 17 GEMS.
+With 17n locations and still growing throughout Michigan, this new management system promotes hunter recruitment and retention while expanding local economies and timber harvest opportunities.
+Efforts to expand publicly accessible lands by developing GEMs provides significant economic and recreational impacts towards Michigan's communities.
+An estimated annual economic benefit from publically accessible hunting land from the average ruffed grouse hunter is \$235.74, which is 285% and 265% greater than the annual economic benefits from the average firearm deer hunter and archery hunter, respectively (Knoche and Lupi 2013).
+The three types of publicly accessible hunting lands (state, federal and commercial) in Michigan together generate about \$20.8 million in economic benefits annually for ruffed grouse hunters (Knoche and Lupi 2013).
+Michigan is one of the top three states in the country for ruffed grouse hunting and we are a destination state for out-of-state hunters, especially in the Upper Peninsula.
 To learns about GEMS please visit, www.michigan.gov/gems.